google/percore/README.md

 ## Supported architectures

-Currently only aarch64 is fully supported.
+Currently only aarch32 and aarch64 are fully supported.
 The crate will build for other architectures, but you'll need to provide your own implementation of the `exception_free` function.
 Patches are welcome to add support for other architectures.

 ## License